fa2k/raredisease-configs/README.md

 doesn't seem to work).
 The version should be selected in the script and committed (as of writing 1.1.1, but check the script).
 Make sure to use a recent version of nf-core tools (summer 2023), as the container system option has changed.

+The tool will ask to install the institutional configuration files.
+This is not applicable for TSD so say no.

 ## Pipeline version used